themostclueless/qeaml.github.io/pages/character/Walter.md

 ## Appearance

-Walter takes the appearance of a RED Sniper wearing a Ghastly Gibus.
+Walter takes the appearance of a RED Sniper wearing a Ghostly Gibus.
 He is played by [domi9].

 ## See Also